ratanahaerlavynah/dreamy/_poems/15-when-mirrors-lie-and-memory-refuses.md

 There.
 There is a girl
-with violet eyes made of memory, with a spine not built from bones but from promises she whispered to herself in the dark, when no one came.
+with violet-pink eyes made of memory, with a spine not built from bones but from promises she whispered to herself in the dark, when no one came.

-And it is her!
+And it is her,
 the real one.
 that the mirror cannot erase.